Hordenine

 2

-Hapke 1995 — Hordenine Pharmacology in Dogs and Rats
+Hordenine Pharmacology in Dogs and Rats

-Animal pharmacology study (Hapke HJ, Strathmann W 1995, Dtsch Tierarztl Wochenschr 102(6):228-232, PMID 8542915).
+Animal pharmacology study (Hapke HJ, Dtsch Tierarztl Wochenschr 102(6):228-232).

 Dogs and rats given hordenine orally and intravenously.
 Cardiovascular, gastrointestinal, and CNS effects assessed; isolated tissue experiments to elucidate mechanism.

 Hordenine produced positive inotropic effect, increased BP, increased peripheral blood flow, inhibited GI movements.
-Effects characterized as INDIRECTLY ACTING ADRENERGIC mechanism via norepinephrine release.
-CRITICAL CAVEAT: effects were short-lived and required HIGH DOSES to be observed.
+Effects characterized as indirectly acting adrenergic mechanism via norepinephrine release.
+Critical caveat: effects were short-lived and required high doses to be observed.
 Animal findings do not translate directly to human supplement doses.

 3

-Haj Ahmed 2021 — Hordenine NOT a Lipolysis Activator
+Haj — Hordenine not a Lipolysis Activator

 Adipocyte study (Haj Ahmed W et al. 2021, Integr Food Nutr Metab 8:302).